jonlinca/ACLandR/README.md

 ```
 The R script is not valid.
 Error detail: Error in readChar(con, 5L, useBytes = TRUE) : cannot open the connection
 ```
 Double check your paths in both the R script and ACL code.
 The full path needs to be stated.
+If you are calling paths from R itself, folders should be split with forward slashes, versus how backward slashes are displayed within Windows Explorer.

 ```
 The R script is not valid.
 Error detail: Error in UseMethod("predict"): no applicable method for 'predict' applied to an object class of "randomForest"
 ```
-The function that we wrote above, when its called from R, can't see the command 'predict'.
-This is because the predict command has not been loaded.
+The function that we wrote above, when its called from R, is unable to see the command 'predict' at runtime.
+This is because the predict command was not actively loaded.

 To solve it, ensure that you load the library that calls the function - in our case, we loaded it within the function with command "library(randomForest)".
+You can also load the library itself directly within the console.